 Jana Novotna was born in the Czech Republic – then called Czechoslovakia – in 1968.
 With her serve-and-volley game, she broke into the top 100 in 1987 before claiming her first WTA title in 1988 in Adelaide, Australia by defeating Jana Pospisilova (7-5, 6-4).

-Her reverse in the 1993 final against Graf remains memorable, as Novotna led 4-1 in the third before collapsing and losing 6-4.
-During the trophy ceremony, she famously burst into tears on the shoulder of the Duchess of Kent.
-In 1995 in the Roland-Garros third round there was more heartache as she lost to Chanda Rubin after leading 5-0, 40-0 in the last set, missing nine match points.
+Her performance in the 1993 final against Graf remains memorable, as Novotna led 4-1 in the third before collapsing and losing 6-4.
+During the trophy ceremony, she burst into tears on the shoulder of the Duchess of Kent in a scene that has gone down in the sport’s history as one of its most heartbreaking moments.
+In 1995, in the Roland-Garros third round there was more heartache as she lost to Chanda Rubin after leading 5-0, 40-0 in the last set, missing nine match points.
 Many experts considered that, despite her amazing tennis skills, she didn’t have the mental strength required to triumph in singles in major tournaments.
 Doubles was a different story.
-By then, she had already tallied Grand Slam doubles crowns and achieved the top ranking.
+By then, she had already tallied nine Grand Slam women’s doubles crowns and achieved the top ranking.

 - Mary Pierce: French trailblazer

 Mary Pierce was born in 1975 in Montreal, Canada, but, holding French citizenship from her mother, she chose to play for France.
-The youngest player at the time to make a professional debut aged 14 years and two months, she became a top player in 1991 by claiming her first title in Palermo, Italy and finished the year as world No 26.
+The youngest player at the time to make a professional debut, aged 14 years and two months, Pierce became a top player in 1991 by claiming her first title in Palermo, Italy and finished the year as world No 26.